 You can obtain copies of your thesis by contacting Document Services, the unit of the Libraries that handles such requests.
 If your thesis is available in DSpace and you are a current member of the MIT community, you can download the thesis free of charge.

 Once certified by your thesis supervisor, accepted by the chair, and transferred to the MIT Libraries, all thesis content becomes part of the formal record.
-Changes, including the excision of content or the correction of significant errors in content, must be approved by the thesis supervisor or department chair and by the Dean for Graduate or Undergraduate Education, in consultation with the Vice President for Research & Associate Provost.
+Changes, including the excision of content or the correction of significant errors in content, must be approved by the thesis supervisor or department chair and by the Vice Chancellor or his/her designee, in consultation with the Vice President for Research & Associate Provost.
 Consult the current version of the Specifications for Thesis Preparation for forms and procedures.

 Thesis holds are temporary restrictions on the distribution of theses, which may be related to a patent, government restriction, or privacy or security issue.
-Holds can be authorized only by two MIT offices: the Dean for Graduate Students for government restrictions, privacy, and security and the Technology Licensing Office (TLO) for patent claims.
+Holds can be authorized by the Office of Graduate Education for government restrictions, privacy, and security and the Technology Licensing Office (TLO) for patent claims.

 Thesis holds are typically granted for only two reasons: exploration of patent potential and prevention of harm to an individual or organization.
 For details and procedures, please see the most up-to-date version of the Specifications for Thesis Preparation.

 Both errata and page substitutions require approval.
-When the purpose is to correct significant errors in content, the student should create an errata sheet using the form and instructions at and obtain approval from both thesis supervisor or program chair and the Dean for Graduate or Undergraduate Education.
+When the purpose is to correct significant errors in content, the student should create an errata sheet using the form and instructions and obtain approval from both thesis supervisor or program chair and the Vice Chancellor or his/her designee.

-If the purpose of change is to excise classified, proprietary, or confidential information, the student should fill out the application form and have the request approved by the thesis supervisor or program chair and the Dean for Graduate or Undergraduate Education.
+If the purpose of change is to excise classified, proprietary, or confidential information, the student should fill out the application form and have the request approved by the thesis supervisor or program chair and the Vice Chancellor or his/her designee.
 Students and supervisors should vet thesis content carefully before submission to avoid both scenarios whenever possible.